Frozen (musical)

-Frozen is a musical with music and lyrics by Kristen Anderson-Lopez and Robert Lopez, and book by Jennifer Lee, based on the 2013 film of the same name.
+Frozen is a musical with music and lyrics by Kristen Anderson-Lopez and Robert Lopez, and book by Jennifer Lee, based on the Walt Disney Animation Studios' 2013 animated film Frozen.
 The story centers on the relationship between two sisters who are princesses, Elsa and Anna.
-Elsa has magical powers to freeze objects and people, which she does not know how to control.
+Elsa has magical powers to create snow and ice, which she does not know how to control.
 After inheriting the throne, Elsa flees, inadvertently causes the kingdom to become frozen in an eternal winter, and nearly kills her sister.
 She must sacrifice and show true love to save the day.

 Produced by Disney Theatrical Productions, the musical had a tryout at the Buell Theatre in Denver, Colorado in August 2017 and premiered on Broadway in March 2018 at the St. James Theatre to mixed reviews.
 Due to the COVID-19 pandemic, the Broadway production closed on March 11, 2020, after 26 previews and 825 regular performances.
-A U.S. tour began in November 2019 but was also suspended in March 2020.
-International productions followed, including a West End production, which opened in September 2021.
+A North American tour began in 2019 and closed in 2024.
+International productions followed, including a West End production that opened in September 2021 and closed in September 2024.